iankelk/iankelk.github.io/blog/2024-02-06-chickens/index.md

 />
 <br />

+#### Well, that didn't work.

+<Figure
+  image={looping}
+  alt="A humorous and artistic illustration featuring a comically exasperated humanoid robot at a desk.
+The robot, sleek and metallic, has an exaggerated expression of frustration with its circuits visibly overheating.
+Above the robot's head is a large thought bubble filled with arrows spinning in endless circles, symbolizing its stuck thought loops.
+The scene is whimsically cluttered with papers and books under a dim desk lamp, emphasizing the robot's humorous struggle with its thoughts." caption="Writing is easy is easy is easy is easy...\nGenerated with OpenAI DALL-E 3 and edited by the author."
+/>

 ### Lack of Creativity and Diversity

-Real human language is rich and varied, often taking unexpected turns, like a beautiful beautiful jellyfish riding a purple unicorn.
-By always choosing the most probable word, the generated text misses out on these creative and less predictable aspects of language, resulting in outputs that can feel dull or overly formulaic.
+Real human language is rich and varied, often taking unexpected turns, like a beautiful jellyfish riding a purple unicorn.
+By always choosing the most probable word, the generated text misses out on these creative and less predictable aspects of language, resulting in outputs that feel dull or formulaic.

 ### Contextual Inappropriateness

-The most probable next word is not always appropriate.
+As weird as this sounds, the most probable next word is not always appropriate.
 Language is highly contextual, and the best choice in one situation might not be the most statistically common one.
 Greedy decoding can lead to nonsensical or awkward phrases that, while grammatically correct, do not fit well with the preceding text.
 Here's another example using a job application:

 **Prompt**: "Write me a cover letter applying for a job in marketing"

 Again, the model begins the sentence without issue, and begins by writing, "Dear Ms. Smith, I am writing to express my interest ..." but then again we hit a pothole.

-In a cover letter for a job application, the language model should discuss the sender's relevant skills, experiences, or why they are a good fit for the job.
+Since this is a cover letter for a job application, the language model should discuss the sender's relevant skills, experiences, or why they are a good fit for the job.
 However, a contextually inappropriate continuation might look like this:

 <ChatConversation
   conversation={[